Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

     echo "no move passed to macro.g"
 ```

+You cannot use P as a parameter (as P is already used to reference the gcode file that is being called by M98)

-When using a macro as custom gcode, do not use G, M, N or T as parameters in a custom 'G' gcode file.
-Do not use G, M or N as parameter in a custom 'M' gcode file.
+When using a macro as custom gcode, do not use G, M, N, or T as parameters in a custom 'G' gcode file.
+Do not use G, M, or N as parameter in a custom 'M' gcode file.
 There are no standard G or M commands that use these parameters and RRF will treat the parameter as being the start of the next command.

 ## Array expressions